-Its prominent front end headlights (and rear end ) are clearly from the 1958 Ford La Galaxia concept, which is credited to Engel.
+Its prominent front end headlights (and rear end ) seem to be inspired by the 1958 Ford La Galaxia concept, which is credited to Engel.

-Those prominent headlights would have one last fling for 1964, but toned down considerably.
+Those prominent headlights would have one last fling for 1964, but toned down considerably by Engel.

 It was the transition to the dog-bone front end of the all-new 1965 big Dodges, which were of course the first cars to be fully developed under Engel, in all of their rectilinear splendor.
 The last vestiges of Exneruberance was gone, forever.

 Well, not totally, yet.
 The 1965 Dodge Coronet was essentially the 1962-1964 Dodge re-branded as an “intermediate”, and sporting a 117″ wb for all versions other than the wagons, which kept their original 1962 116″ wb throughout.
 Chrysler couldn’t afford to “Engelize” the rear end of the wagons, so the Niedermeyer family 1965 Coronet wagon sported a highly authentic Exner rear end,

 as well as a very bland Engel front end.
 It was the most extreme manifestation of a hybrid of the two.
 And needless to say, these Chrysler B-Bodies were never quite realy “intermediates” thanks to their having started life as a slightly downsized full-size car with essentially full-size interiors.
 They were roomier than the Fairlane by a healthy margin (ask me how I know), and of course sported optional big block engines.
 It was an expedient solution to re-brand them as intermediates, and helped save Chrysler’s bacon as it recuperated from the dark 1962 era.